coderarjob/coderarjob.github.io/_posts/2020-09-12-Git-Basics.md

 A branch is a pointer that points to one of the latest commit.
 It also has a pointer to it parent commit(s).
 However, 'tags' or 'remote-tracking' branches are pointers that do not change.
-That means,your new commit will not be part of any branch and will become untraceable, except by the exact commit hash.
+That means, your new commit become untracable, as the tag or the remote-tracking branch will not move forward to your latest commit.
+It can only be accessed by the exact commit hash.

 This is what is meant by 'detached HEAD'.
-The head which points to the current commit, now is not part of a branch, it the former has not moved.
+The HEAD points to the current commit, but is not part of a branch.

 ### Checking out tags